robinsax/canvas/docs/code/canvas.md

 ### markup(text)

 Transform the string `text` into markup that is not escaped when rendered in a template.

-Available as a template filter.

-__Note__: Beware of XSS vulerabilities when using.
+Beware of XSS vulnerabilities when using.
+In general, client-sourced data should always be escaped in templates.
 ### markdown(markdown, return_markup=True)
 + *markdown*:  The string to render as markdown.
 + *return_markup*:  Whether or not to return a markup object that will not be escaped when rendered.